pm0d/router_access_rule_scheduler/README.md

 # Configuring TP-Link WR740N Router through PowerShell

-A personal project to automate the management of my wifi router through PowerShell.
+A personal project to make changes to my wifi router configuration through PowerShell.

-It all started when my child watched too much Youtube on their mobile device and I needed to block the device for few minutes so that they would stop watching it.
+It all started when my child kept watching too much Youtube on their mobile device and I needed to block the device every time just for a few minutes.

-Opening a browser tab to navigate to the router management page, signing in, clicking through the router menu options and setting the schedule every single time was very tedious.
+Opening a browser tab to navigate to the router management page, signing in, clicking through the router menu options and updating the schedule every single time was very tedious.
 So, I finally created this script to automate the process using Curl.

 I also plan to add a few more features such as checking the uptime, rebooting the router, and checking active devices.